rosb0013/rosb0013.github.io/README.md

     <iframe class="embed-responsive-item" src="..." allowfullscreen></iframe>
     </div>

+    Struggled with sizing for embeded YouTube content (still unable to rectify this to my satisfaction)

 When HTML validating, received the following error, however when checking BOOTSTRAP nav help, I cannot find any error.
     Error: Stray start tag nav.